PriyomSaha/PriyomSaha/README.md

 - 👋 Hi, I’m @PriyomSaha
-- 👀 I’m interested in WebDevelopment and bug hunting from website
+- 👀 I’m interested in Web Development and bug hunting from website
-- 🌱 I’m currently learning Spring MVC , Spring Boot
+- 🌱 I’m currently learning AI in automation
 - 💞️ I’m looking to collaborate on Automation
+- 🎉 Enthusiast in becoming an SDET
 - 📫 How to reach me priyom1499@gmail.com

 <!---